 However, these are not the thoughts that students should entertain when they’re in a classroom because, as learners, they not only have every right to ask questions, but it is also something that teachers themselves encourage.
 Teachers love answering questions!

 There is no such thing as a silly question.
 Questions are the vehicles that drive and ensure learning.
 The answer to a question that you ask may help not only you but also your peers.
-You’d be surprised to know that many of your peers may often have the same questions as you, but are just as shy or afraid to speak up.
-Determining how to become an expert at math can be tricky, but not if you’re always ready with a question.
+You’d be surprised to know that many of your peers may often have the same questions as you but are just as shy or afraid to speak up.
+Determining how to become a math expert can be tricky, but not if you’re always ready with a question.

-The practice of asking questions is an important tool to ensure learning in classrooms but also an important life skill that helps you nourish your spirit of inquiry and learning.
+The practice of asking questions is an important tool to ensure learning in classrooms and an important life skill that helps you nourish your spirit of inquiry and learning.
 If you’ve ever wondered how to improve math skills, asking questions in class is an easy way to start.